-But we have to reiterate that walking around Florence is the truly one of the best ways to get to know every detail of the city, and of course the most famous places and monuments, which we list below. ;)
+But we have to reiterate that walking around Florence is truly one of the best ways to get to know every detail of the city, and of course the most famous places and monuments.

 Any visit to Florence absolutely must start at the Piazza del Duomo, where the impressive Cathedral of Santa Maria del Fiore stands.
 Its famous dome was designed by Filippo Brunelleschi and in front of the dome stand Giotto’s Bell Tower and the Baptistery of San Giovanni.
 The Duomo represents the heart of Florence, located right in the historic center, but this area is full of many other incredible places too.